Coastal Windows & Exteriors Donates Turkeys to the Open Door Food Pantry in Gloucester

 CONTACT: Chris Kelly, 617/532-0574 or ckelly@fifthhousepr.com

-Julie LaFontaine, executive director at The Open Door says, “Our mission, to alleviate the impact of hunger in the community, doesn’t happen unless folks get behind it.
-We very much appreciate Coastal Windows & Exteriors’ generous contribution.”
-LaFontaine notes that the community can help further by joining The Open Door for Thanksgiving food drives at five local supermarkets on Saturday, Nov.
-19 between 9 a.m. and 3 p.m.
-Participating stores include Market Basket, Shaw’s, and Stop and Shop in Gloucester, Shaw’s in Ipswich, and Market Basket in Rowley.
+LaFontaine also notes that the community can help further by joining Thanksgiving food drives.
+These will take place at five local supermarkets on Saturday, Nov.
+19, from 9 a.m. to 3 p.m.
+Participating stores include Market Basket, Shaw’s, and Stop and Shop in Gloucester; Shaw’s in Ipswich; and Market Basket in Rowley.

-Bart Piscitello is another current customer, replacing fogged-up, leaking windows with new double-hung windows.
-He recently emailed CW&E salesman Christian Rodolosi, who is also a volunteer at The Open Door, to express his appreciation: “Thank you for donating a turkey to people in need of one for Thanksgiving dinner.
-We’re also looking forward to being able to see clearly out of our new windows!”
+Bart Piscitello is another current customer replacing fogged, leaking windows with new double-hung ones.
+Recently, he emailed CW&E salesman and Open Door volunteer Christian Rodolosi to express his gratitude.
+He said, ‘Thank you for donating a turkey to those in need this Thanksgiving.
+We’re also excited to see clearly through our new windows!

-Channel 5 News Coverage of this donation can be viewed here
+Channel 5 News Coverage of this donation can be viewed here.

-Beverly Patch Coverage can be viewed here
+Beverly Patch Coverage can be viewed here.

 About The Open Door